RomuloNogueira02/Deep-Learning-Project/README.md

 ![Example of the different model outputs](/Images/examples.png)

-# Model comparisson for Pool Detection in aerial images
+# Model comparison for Pool Detection in aerial images

 ## Abstract:
 Standard object detection methods are widely used for